pymc-devs/pytensor/doc/tutorial/loading_and_saving.rst

 Robust Serialization
 ====================

-This type of serialization uses some helper functions particular to Pytensor.
+This type of serialization uses some helper functions particular to PyTensor.
 It serializes the object using Python's pickling protocol, but any ``ndarray`` or ``CudaNdarray`` objects contained within the object are saved separately as NPY files.
 These NPY files and the Pickled file are all saved together in single ZIP-file.

-The main advantage of this approach is that you don't even need Pytensor installed in order to look at the values of shared variables that you pickled.
+The main advantage of this approach is that you don't even need PyTensor installed in order to look at the values of shared variables that you pickled.
 You can just load the parameters manually with `numpy`.